 fischer is the first manufacturer worldwide to produce dowels primarily from renewable raw materials.
-All products in the fischer GreenLine assortment are produced from at least 50% renewable raw materials that are in competition neither with food and animal feed nor with corresponding arable land.
-The range includes all standard plastic fixings, as well as the two-component injection mortar FIS GREEN for heavy loads, which has the ETA approvals "Option 7" and "for masonry".
+All products in the fischer GreenLine assortment are produced from at least 50% renewable raw materials.
+These are in competition neither with food and animal feed nor with corresponding arable land.
 The fischer GreenLine offers compatible, optimised fixing systems for the construction of a sustainable building.